wp-plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 Feel free to contribute and to fix errors or send improvements via github.

 == Changelog ==

+= 1.3.6-alpha =
+* Bugfix: Minor WordPress 3.5 compatibility issue
+* Bugfix: Use correct shortcodes in default template
+* Enhancement: Add support for `[podlove-episode field="title"]`
+* Enhancement: Improve auto-updating of media files.
+It will now work correctly without the need to save the post after changing the media file slug.
+It updates every time you change the slug and lose focus of the input field.

 = 1.3.5-alpha =
 * Bugfix: pages and menu items don't appear unexpectedly in main loop any more